Context

 The team has grown to 10 designers and shrunk to just me.

-I’ve spent time building & establishing new relationships with product & engineering.
+I’ve spent time building & establishing new relationships with Product, Engineering, & Marketing.

 Key skills